erasmus-without-paper/ewp-mobility-vs-api-use-cases/README.md

 A staff member is given access to the IIA repository after his email address appears in proper place in the fact sheets served by the institution (Institutions API).
-When the institution removes this staff member from their fact sheets, he is also instantly denied access to the IIA repository.
+When the institution removes this staff member from its fact sheets, he is also instantly denied access to the IIA repository.

 > A possibility to automatically decline all further proposals from